Advantages to Upgrading Your Garage Door

 Why Insulation Is Important for Garage Doors

 Insulation adds an extra layer of durability and protection to your garage door.
-A well-insulated garage door will keep your garage at a consistent temperature, often saving you money on energy bills.
-This energy efficiency is also better for the environment.
+A well-insulated garage door will keep your garage at a consistent temperature, often reducing your energy costs.
+Insulating your garage door is expected to help your garage remain 10-14 degrees warmer and as much as 22-26 degrees cooler in the summer.
+With Long Island averaging a high of 84 degrees in July and an average low of 41 in January, that can make a big difference for anyone anticipating spending long periods of time in their garage.
+This energy efficiency is also better for the environment around you.
 Plus, insulated garage doors can help protect your garage and its valuables from inclement weather and break-ins.

 How Do Garage Door Windows Affect Insulation?